pasqualedem/IMPterpreter/README.md

 The basic constructs of IMP are:

  - Skip: does nothing
- - Assignment: evaluate an rvalue and assign it to a variable
+ - Assignment: evaluate an expression and assign it to a variable
  - If then else: Performs the conditional selection between two paths
  - While: Loop a set of instructions according to a boolean condition

-IMPterpreter uses an eager evaluation (call-by-value), so in functions calls as g(f(x)) is evaluate first g and subsequently f.
+IMPterpreter uses an eager evaluation (call-by-value), so in functions calls like g(f(x)) is evaluated first g and subsequently f.

 ## 2. Grammar
 W.t.r. to the original grammar of IMP, it has been modified to allow the representation of real numbers and arrays.
 The produced grammar is the following: